Judoon platoon upon the moon!

 - Wham Line: A sneaky one when Martha asks the Doctor if he's got a brother, and he replies — "No, not anymore; just me".
 The Doctor's brother, Braxiatel, is a major character in the Doctor Who Expanded Universe stories (specifically in the Bernice Summerfield stories and in the Gallifrey audios) taking place before the end of the Time War.

 - You Are Who You Eat: The Plasmavore.

-- You Look Familiar: What's that, Martha, you weren't upgraded by the Cybermen at Canary Wharf?
+- What's that, Martha, you weren't upgraded by the Cybermen at Canary Wharf?
 It was your cousin Adeola Oshodi?

-- And for older viewers, the actress for the Plasmavore previously played a nurse who was attacked by the similarly vampiric Haemovores in The Curse of Fenric.
+- For older viewers, the actress for the Plasmavore previously played a nurse who was attacked by the similarly vampiric Haemovores in The Curse of Fenric.
 We are given no clues as to whether the two are linked though.